Citizens League Membership: Make a real difference in Minnesota

 To find out about options for business/organizational membership, contact Jan Unstad at 651-289-1077 or firstname.lastname@example.org.

 To contribute, complete the form below and click the submit button.
-You may pay with a
+You may contribute online on the next page, or mail a check to:

 - The mission of the Citizens League is to build civic imagination and capacity in Minnesota.
 Support from businesses, public agencies, and other organizations help us to achieve this mission.
 Whether it’s $250 or $25,000, this membership support, and the participation of your employees, helps the Citizens League to: